drigil/Linear-and-Logistic-Regression/README.md

 # Linear-and-Logistic-Regression
-Implementation of Linear(Using MAE and RMSE), Logistic Regression(Using Stochastic and Batch Gradient Descent). and Maximum Likelihood Estimation.
+Implementation of Linear(Using MAE and RMSE), Logistic Regression(Using Stochastic and Batch Gradient Descent) and Maximum Likelihood Estimation.
 K Fold has also been implemented for cross Validation